Treadmill walking

 Treadmill walking is effective way to burn extra calories and achieve a healthy lifestyle.
-Intense exercise is not the only way to burn calories, studies show that 2 mails (3.2 kilometer) walk every day achieves same results of intense exercise of any technique, will use the same calories and give you an equivalent aerobic workout.
+Intense exercise is not the only way to burn calories, studies show that a 2 mile (3.2 kilometer) walk every day achieves the same results as intense exercise of any technique; and will use the same calories and give you an equivalent aerobic workout.

-Scientific studies show that adults who engage in regular or moderate activity enough to burn at least 200 calories a day can expect many of the health benefits of exercise from a public health perspective.
+Scientific studies also show that adults who engage in regular moderate activity (enough to burn at least 200 calories a day) can expect many of the health benefits of exercise from a public health perspective.

-Walking can be boring especially if you are beginner, as you gain fitness it becomes a part of your daily fitness activity life.
-Walking on a treadmill you can eliminate boredom by watching your favorite TV show, listen music, read or monitor your kids.
+Walking can be boring especially if you are beginner, but as you gain fitness it becomes a part of your daily fitness activity life.
+When walking on a treadmill you can eliminate boredom by watching your Favorite TV show; listening to music; or reading.
+My personal favorite way to reduce boredom is to listen to my personal trainer through my ipod - you can use mine too - try it here.

 Walking on a treadmill is easiest and most effective of regular exercise, it is simple exercise that anyone can do and stay with, see results and enjoy.
 Unlike outdoor walking, treadmill walking exercise has the benefits of shock absorption, heart rate control, and the convenience of exercising in your own home.